* Last week’s 7 pct gain in copper biggest since Nov 2016

 “Financial markets have had quite a volatile month, and that has also been the case for copper,” Danske Bank analyst Jens Pedersen said.
 “Today it could simply be a case of the dollar strengthening a bit, and that weighing on base metals.”

 “We are heading for another round of manufacturing PMIs this week, which is a gauge of how industrial activity is doing - whether it is still moving ahead at a relatively strong pace, which should cap downside for copper and other base metals, or whether it is close to a peak.
 That is what the market is looking at right now.”

-* COPPER: London Metal Exchange copper closed down 1.6 percent at $7,118 a tonne.
-With many Asian markets closed for the Lunar New Year break and U.S. markets also shut for Presidents Day, volumes were exceptionally light across base metals.
+* COPPER: London Metal Exchange copper was down 1.3 percent at $7,137 a tonne in official midday trading.
+With many Asian markets closed for the Lunar New Year break and U.S. markets also shuttered for Presidents Day, volumes were exceptionally light across base metals.

 * COPPER INVENTORIES: Copper stocks in LME warehouses MCUSTX-TOTAL rose another 5,500 tonnes to 338,275 tonnes, exchange data showed on Monday, their highest since May last year.

-* CURRENCY MARKETS: The dollar index recovered to rise 0.1 percent on Monday as investors bought back the greenback following its plunge to three-year lows.
+* CURRENCY MARKETS: The dollar rebounded on Monday as investors bought back the greenback following its plunge to three-year lows.